Glenn Close: Potential Best Actress Oscar contender at Academy's Governors Awards

 Cast: Charlotte Gainsbourg.
 William Hurt.
 Anna Paquin (as the young Jane).

-Based on Daphne Du Maurier's novel of the same name, Alfred Hitchcock's 1940 Best Picture Academy Award winner, Rebecca, was not only a Jane Eyre rehash of sorts, but also a plagiarized version of Brazilian author Carolina Nabuco's A Sucessora (“The Successor”).
+Based on Daphne Du Maurier's novel of the same name, Alfred Hitchcock's 1940 Best Picture Academy Award winner, Rebecca, was not only a Jane Eyre rehash of sorts but it has also been accused of being a plagiarized adaptation of Brazilian author Carolina Nabuco's A Sucessora (“The Successor”).
 In Rebecca, the 1943 Jane Eyre, Joan Fontaine, starred as the mousy heroine “I” de Winter, while Laurence Olivier played the Rochester-like leading man.

 Another 1940 Best Picture Oscar nominee, Anatole Litvak's All This and Heaven Too, also shared elements in common with Jane Eyre.
 Based on a novel by Rachel Field, itself inspired by real-life events, the film starred Bette Davis, Charles Boyer, and Best Supporting Actress Oscar nominee Barbara O'Neil.